 If at any point during a project you have reason to suspect that the work being done is substandard or you have concerns about the materials being used, you should contact a construction lawyer right away for advice on the best way to proceed.
 It is almost always faster and less expensive to deal with a construction issue sooner rather than later.

-One key area that you should always seek legal advice on is the drafting and negotiating of contracts.
-A written contract sets out all of your legal responsibilities and the legal responsibilities of your contractor.
 Any future disputes will be resolved according to the language of the contract.
-It is essential that you have an experienced contract attorney making sure that your rights are protected.
+It is essential that you have an experienced construction lawyer or qualified contract attorney making sure that your rights are protected.

 There have been contract cases where just a single coma has made a difference of millions of dollars.
 When it comes to your project, you want to make sure you have the experience and expertise of a construction lawyer on your side protecting your interests.